 Africa Vaccine Requirements

-It is important to speak with the doctor at least a couple of months before your trip as updates and changes do happen periodically.
-Also the requirements depend on your length of stay, any pre-existing health conditions and your health generally.
-Discussing this with our doctor will ensure that you are adequately covered and receive the necessary up-to-date vaccines and medicines for your protection.
+It is important to speak with the doctor or nurse at least a couple of months before your trip as updates and changes do happen periodically.
+The requirements also depend on your length of stay, any pre-existing health conditions and your health generally.
+Discussing this with our doctor or nurse will ensure that you are adequately covered and receive the necessary up-to-date vaccines and medicines for your protection.

 Our clinic can help you get the right and recommended vaccines at affordable prices.
-Please rest assured there is no extra charge for any additional consultation, administrative fees or prescriptions for your travel vaccinations.
+(Please see our prices and fees page for more information.)
 Our Africa vaccines are consistently updated depending on the current requirements.

 You can feel confident that you are in safe hands.
 We work side by side with the health authorities to make sure we provide you with all the vaccines you need for safe travel.